 Born and raised in Montreal, Canada I am the daughter of two incredibly loving parents, Barbara and Richard Simmons – they have been together for over 60 years.
 I am blessed to have 3 incredible sisters; Laura, Robin and Valerie, and several nieces and nephews, and great nieces and nephews.

 I now live in Victoria, Canada with my life partner Ray.
-We have been together for 28 years.
+We have been together for over 30 years.
 My life is enriched by his presence and the quiet moments we spend together on the water; Ray in his kayak and me swimming.

 Ray and I were both child athletes and strongly connected to our families and communities.
 We value the natural environment, good health and community.